Skip to Content

 1. Expand access: Put patients at the centre of policy decisions

-• Eliminate barriers, including age discrimination, to access evidence-based, personalized diabetes treatments, including diabetes medications, devices, and supplies.
+• Eliminate barriers to access evidence-based, personalized diabetes treatments, including diabetes medications, devices, and supplies.

 • Provide equitable access to continuous glucose monitoring systems (isCGM & rtCGM) according to Diabetes Canada’s reimbursement recommendations.